-These articles are written in our Bilingual Reader: click any phrase to see the English translation and related grammar lessons.
+Practice your French reading skills with our ever-growing collection of interactive reading content grouped by CEFR level and accompanied by detailed explanations and links further resources.
+These articles are presented to you using our Bilingual Reader: while reading the text you can click any phrase to see the English translation and related French grammar lessons.
+To further aid your reading comprehension, lessons can be bookmarked from the Reader and saved for practice later.
 Most of these features also include a video or audio file so that you can practice your listening comprension at the same time.

 - Cher journal

 Learn to talk about daily routines while practicing your French listening and reading comprehension.

 Check out this interview inspired by Anne Rice's novel to practice your French listening and reading comprehension.

 Practice your A1 French listening skills with a nursery rhyme about clothing.

 Work on your A1-level French reading and listening comprehension with this bilingual article - click any phrase to see the English translation as well as links to related French grammar lessons.

 Find out why fall is the best season in this bilingual audio article.